Solved: Best Way to Upload Files to Google Drive via FTP\SFTP

 In this post, you will find one polular way to save files to Google Drive via FTP\SFTP with a free cloud file transfer tool-MultCloud and all operations will be finished in your browser within several clicks.

+Both Google Drive and FTP/SFTP are powerful services to do cloud backup.
 Before we introduce the best way to upload files to Google Drive with FTP\SFTP, we should know enough about FTP and SFTP:

 FTP stands for File Transfer Protocol commonly, which is used for downloading and uploading files from server.
 With it, you can transfer files between two computers - the first one is the user’s computer which is the local host machine connected to the Internet, and the second one is the remote host which is also running FTP and connected to the Internet.

 SFTP, standing for Secure File Transfer Protocol, is similar to FTP but it's the encrypted version of FTP.
 So you can guess that SFTP is more secure and tended to be more reliable than FTP.

 However, no matter FTP or SFTP, there is a bit of trouble uploading from FTP\SFTP to Google Drive: "Before you upload your data feed via FTP\SFTP, you’ll need to register it in Google Merchant Center to let our system know to expect your file."
 In addition, when you upload data feed via each of them, you should note that your files must be under 4 GB in size of either the compressed or uncompressed format.